Valorant Premier global beta release confirmed: New competitive mode

-Riot Games has announced that Premier mode, the competitive path to pro mode, in Valorant will have a global beta to test out its capabilities and will start sometime later in 2023.
+Riot Games has announced that Premier mode, the competitive path to pro mode, in Valorant, will finally have a global beta in April to test out its capabilities.

 Riot has already tested Premier mode on Brazilian servers and is looking to ramp up its testing worldwide.
 In an announcement video, Andy Ho, Valorant’s game director, gave an update on the team-based competitive mode and what to expect moving forward.